Chauhan dynasty: Origin

 The word Chauhan is the vernacular form of the Sanskrit term Chahamana (IAST: Cāhamāna).
 Several Chauhan inscriptions name a legendary hero called Chahamana as their ancestor, but none of them state the period in which he lived.

+he earliest known ruler of the dynasty was Vasudeva.
+According to the Prabandha-Kosha of the 14th century Jain scholar Rajashekhara Suri, Vasudeva ascended the throne in 551 CE (608 Vikram Samvat).
+The historical accuracy of this statement is not certain.

 The earliest extant inscription that describes the origin of the Chauhans is the 1119 CE Sevadi inscription of Ratnapala, a ruler of the Naddula Chahamana dynasty.
 According to this inscription, the ancestor of the Chahamanas was born from the eye of Indra.

 The 1170 CE Bijolia rock inscription of the Shakambhari Chahamana king Someshvara states that his ancestor Samantaraja was born at Ahichchhatrapura (possibly modern Nagaur) in the gotra of sage Vatsa.
 The 1262 CE Sundha hill inscription of the Jalor Chahamana king Chachiga-deva states that the dynasty's ancestor Chahamana was "a source of joy" to the Vatsa.
 The 1320 Mount Abu (Achaleshwar temple) inscription of the Deora Chauhan ruler Lumbha states that Vatsa created the Chahamanas as a new lineage of warriors, after the solar dynasty and the lunar dynasty had ceased to exist.

 The Ajmer inscription of the Shakambhari Chahamana ruler Vigraharaja IV (c.
 1150–64 CE) claims that Chahamana belonged to the solar dynasty, descending from Ikshavaku and Rama.
 The 12th-century Prithviraja Vijaya mahakavya, composed by Prithviraja III's court poet Jayanaka, also claims a solar dynasty origin for the ruling dynasty.
 According to this text, Chahamana came to earth from Arkamandal (the orbit of the sun).

 The 15th-century Hammira Mahakavya of Nayachandra Suri, which describes the life of the Ranthambore branch ruler Hammira, gives the following account: Once Brahma was wandering in search of an auspicious place to conduct a ritual sacrifice.
 He ultimately chose the place where a lotus from his hand fell; this place came to be known as Pushkara.
 Brahma wanted to protect his sacrificial ceremony against interference from danavas (miscreant beings).
 Therefore, he remembered the Sun, and a hero came into being from the sun's orb.
 This hero was Chohan, the ancestor of the Hammira's dynasty.
 The earliest extant recension of Prithviraj Raso of Chand Bardai, dated to 15th or 16th century, states that the first Chauhan king – Manikya Rai – was born from Brahma's sacrifice.
 The 16th-century Surjana-Charita, composed by the Bengali poet Chandra Shekhara under patronage of the Ranthambore ruler Rao Surjana, contains a similar account.
 It states that Brahma created the first Chahamana from the Sun's disc during a sacrificial ceremony at Pushkara.